 The Tube Screamer is an iconic pedal for good reasons and has been used for countless recordings and shows around the world.
 Artists who have used the Ibanez Tube Screamer include Steve Ray Vaugh, Jerry Cantrell, The Edge, Noel Gallagher, Rory Gallagher, Billi Joe Armstrong, Kirk Hammer, Joan Jett, John Mayer, Gary More, John Petrucci, Carlos Santana, Steve Vai, and late Metallica’s legendary bass player Cliff Burton (particularly for the intro bassline of For Whom the Bell Tolls).

 So, if you’re on the lookout for a dirty stompbox, I recommend the Tube Screamer as your first pedal.
-It will wor especially well if you have a good distortion channel on your amp or if you have a distortion pedal already.
-However, if you’re looking for a bit more versatility, though, you can go for our next pick, the Fulltone OCD, although that’s a pricier device.
+It will work especially well if you have a good distortion channel on your amp or if you have a distortion pedal already.
+However, if you’re looking for a bit more versatility than the Tube Screamer, though, you can go for our next pick, the Fulltone OCD, although that’s a pricier device.

 This is the top-seller Overdrive pedal for profesionnal musicians, and I choose this as the premium choice OD for a reason.